b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used change the Window's background color
+	This attribute is used change the Window's background color.

 ..  code-block:: python